AskAfter/goit-js-hw-07/README.md

-# goit-js-hw-06
+# goit-js-hw-07

-already sixth javascript project
+already 7th javascript project.
+It will be hard and fun